-Retailers GL Hearn Tesco Stores Ltd 107 Dunton Road Welcomes the plan.
-Any proposals that would disrupt our continuity of Ren received in 2017 Rep Received in 2016 Retailers GL HEATH resco stores Ltu 107 Dunton Koat u trade would have severe adverse impacts on our client's operations.
-Rep received iii 2017 kep keceived iii 2010 Concerns regarding the ambiguity associated with the delivery of the Bakerloo Line Extension and in particular the indicative location of new stations Tesco, OKR 4 AAP2 The restrictions placed on land uses within site allocations under the provision of Policy AAP2 provides insufficient flexibility.
-AAP3 OKRAAP should include sufficient flexibility to address potential delays to/ or the cancellation BLE AAP4 Welcomes the policy AAP5 The Council must adequately reflect the costs associated with the redevelopment of the site within any viability assessments associated AADC with affordable housing provision.
-AAP6 Concerned that Policy AAP6 does not acknowledge the important economic and employment benefits provided by retail uses such as the AAP7 existing Tesco Superstore.
-Supports the objective to resist the loss of retail uses within the AAF/ Opportunity Area, in particular those on the Old Kent Road, our client requests further clarification as to the definition of 'amount of retail uses'. requests further claimeation as to the definition of amount of retain ases.
-AAP8 Supportive of policy AAP10 Seeks further clarification in relation to the requirement for development to provide 5sq.m of public open space per dwelling 0.1.000 Sub OKR4 Would like 'The redevelopment of the site will ensure the continuity of trade of the existing supermarket' included.
+Datailana CLUsam Tanas Channa I bal 107 Dto a Doo .1 Malana and the salar Annon and that would discount and activity of Dan Danskund in 2016 Retailers GL Hearn Tesco Stores Ltd 107 Dunton Roa a Welcomes the plan.
+Any proposals that would disrupt our continuity of Rep received in 2017 Rep Received in 2016 trade would have severe adverse impacts on our client's operations.
+Concerns regarding the ambiguity associated with the delivery of the Bakerloo Line Extension and in particular the indicative location of new T 0//D 4 stations Tesco, OKR 4 AAP2 The restrictions placed on land uses within site allocations under the provision of Policy AAP2 provides insufficient flexibility.
+AAP3 OKRAAP should include sufficient flexibility to address potential delays to/ or the cancellation BLE AAP4 Welcomes the policy AAP5 The Council must adequately reflect the costs associated with the redevelopment of the site within any viability assessments associated with affordable housing provision.
+AAP6 Concerned that Policy AAP6 does not acknowledge the important economic and employment benefits provided by retail uses such as the existing Tesco Superstore.
+AAP7 Supports the objective to resist the loss of retail uses within the Opportunity Area, in particular those on the Old Kent Road, our client requests further clarification as to the definition of 'amount of retail uses'.
+AAP8 Supportive of policy AAP10 Seeks further clarification in relation to the requirement for development to provide 5sq.m of public open space per dwelling to be a read and the property of the property Sub OKR4 Would like 'The redevelopment of the site will ensure the continuity of trade of the existing supermarket' included.
 Concerned that considering the site and the Southerwood Retail Park in combination.
-Public Bodies and Education and Skills The ESFA supports the aim to deliver 2x new primary schools, 1x new Community Funding Agency secondary school and 9x primary school expansions.
+Public Bodies and Education and Skills The ESFA supports the aim to deliver 2x new primary schools, 1x new Community • Funding Agency secondary school and 9x primary school expansions.
 The ESFA welcomes Groups and supports the Council's inclusion of site specific requirements for new schools in Figure 5: The Masterplan, AAP13: Best start in life and within site allocations OKR3, OKR10 and OKR11.
 The ESFA recommends that the three site allocation policies define the anticipated number of forms of entry required at each site.It is also not clear where the proposed 9x school expansions are planned and the size of these expansions.
 The ESFA considers it is important that developers fund the additional school places needed to meet the need generated by new development.
-Public Bodies and AAP13 This policy could allow flexibility for use of design or mitigation measures Community It would be useful if the evidence in the strategy update and the latest Infrastructure Delivery Plan could be expanded on further Public Bodies and Cllr Leo Pollak on We propose that a Land Value Calculator is submitted to the Planning Ren received in 2017 Rep Received in 2016 Community behlaf of Southwark Inspector as part of the OKR AAP, asserting a live land value maximum for hep received in 2017 hep heceived in 2010 Groups Labour Councillors each allocated site and made publicly available.
-G. 64p3 Labour Councillors cuert anocated site and made publicly available.
+Public Bodies and l AAP13 This policy could allow flexibility for use of design or mitigation measures Community It would be useful if the evidence in the strategy update and the latest Infrastructure Delivery Plan could be expanded on further Public Bodies and l Cllr Leo Pollak on We propose that a Land Value Calculator is submitted to the Planning Rep received in 2017 Rep Received in 2016 Community behlaf of Southwark Inspector as part of the OKR AAP, asserting a live land value maximum for Groups Labour Councillors each allocated site and made publicly available.